sumezulike/Referee/README.md

 - ### bouncer
 Forces a joining new member to confirm reading a message in one of the channels before getting access to others

+- ### reputation
+Counts and displays members thanking each other

+- ### autoreactions
+Configure automatic reactions to messages with regex

 - ### misc
 Miscellaneous commands.
 To date:
-  - - lmgtfy, aliased to "explain"
+  - lmgtfy, aliased to "explain"
+  - b64decode